outdreamer/build-a-cure-1/docs/reference/ml_system_analysis.md

+  - if weight path patterns are a wave or other function - extra nodes between them add to the curvature, which is why adding extra nodes can add complexity

   - neural network nodes as facets of additional complexity/dimensions - calculating the complexity of a prediction function-determining problem (based on which distortions are likely from prediction function patterns) would allow selection of the necessary nodes
     - higher complexity requires that more combinations of weight path patterns be experimented on, and more nodes allow room for more experimentation